aluxnimm/outlookcaldavsynchronizer/README.md

 There is one `options_<your outlook profile>.xml` file which stores the options for each outlook profile.
 For each sync profile there is a subfolder with state information stored in a relations.xml file after the inital sync.
 If you delete that folder, a fresh inital sync is performed.
 In the Synchronization profiles dialog a context menu is available in each profile (right click), which allows to open the cache directory and read the relations.xml file.

 Each synchronization attempt is logged in the `log.txt` file.
 There you can find information about sync duration and the amount of added, deleted or modified events.
 Errors and Exceptions are logged aswell.
-For debugging information of caldav requests there is furthermore a logfile `log_calDavAccess.txt`
+You can view and clear the log file in **General Options**.
+There you can also change the log level from `INFO` to `DEBUG`.

 ### Debugging and more config options ###